malcolmlett/malcolmlett.github.io/The-Hard-Problem-of-Experience.md

 For the usual 5 senses, the list above is the _internal_ versions, that are only loosely based on the external senses and are often re-purposed for other internal data. eg: imagination, memory of past visuals.

+(tbd: discussed in more detail within [An Examination of executive function in context of visceral loop.pdf](files/archive/2020-08-26-Examination-of-executive-function-in-context-of-visceral-loop.pdf))

 ### Thing that Experiences
 The remaining properties of experience are hard to define.
 But they stem from one simple analogy: that we _experience_ our raw and pre-processed external and internal senses as if we are a separate organism that more or less passively receives those inputs.
 There appears to be a well-defined junction, and our experience is defined entirely by the data that passes over that junction.